diverta/kuroco-sdk/README.md

 ### :heart: Acknowledge

-This repo is really influented by [openapi-typescript-codegen](https://github.com/ferdikoomen/openapi-typescript-codegen) really thanks to the author [Ferdi Koomen](https://github.com/ferdikoomen).
+This repo is really influented by [openapi-typescript-codegen](https://github.com/ferdikoomen/openapi-typescript-codegen) thanks to the author [Ferdi Koomen](https://github.com/ferdikoomen) a lot!.

 ---